edgeimpulse/workshop-advantech-jetson-nano/README.md

 sudo screen /dev/cu.usbmodem14241201137883 115200
 ```

-Follow the command prompt and once finished, you will be able to log in your Jetson Nano 2GB Developer Kit:
+Follow the command prompt and once finished, you will be able to log in to your Jetson Nano 2GB Developer Kit:

 ![jetson-welcome-screen](assets/jetson-welcome-screen.png)